Image Shooting and Processing Hints

 Processing images is more accurate with a calibrated and profiled monitor.
 Most monitors are too bright and cool out of the box.
 Taming the brightness is a significant step toward better processing as you are not compensating for the overly bright image, which results in darker images at the printing stage.

-If you are working in Photoshop you can use a probe set to CMYK values to make sure that yellow values are equal to or higher than magenta.
+When processing for skin tones, if you are working in Photoshop you can use a probe set to CMYK values to make sure that yellow values are equal to or higher than magenta.
 In Lightroom with L*a*b values look for the b channel to be higher than the a channel.
 However, most skin color corrections are better done locally in Photoshop or Elements.
 Using HSB readouts look for hue readings between 20 and 35.
 Higher hue numbers equals more yellow.
 Baby skin and some pinkish skin can run lower than 20.
 Shadow areas of the skin will also be higher in yellow than brighter areas.

 In the absense of special calibration tools for setting color calibration I would suggest two things.
 First, lower the brightness setting on your monitor to about 100.
 It is likely more like 250 or higher out of the box.
 This will not make the image dull or gray, it simply keeps the image from appearing overly bright.
 Second, use some kind of target value to set a neutral in the monitor.
 There are several out there.
 I recommend the Lagom monitor calibration and testing page.
 Tests there for a variety of monitor settings are very useful.
 Most useful are the black level and white saturation tests which will show you how accurately you can envision tones in your files.